philpax/nixos-configuration/README.md

+# NixOS configuration

 My NixOS configuration.
-Very basic.
-May extend later.

-**2024-04-27**
-In hindsight, this was not the best time to get into NixOS.
-Oh well.
-Fuck Anduril, btw
+Clone somewhere, then run `./sync.sh` to create symlinks to the relevant locations.